We offer a comprehensive benefits plan to all residents, including health, dental, life insurance and paid leave.

 Residents/fellows are offered employer-sponsored Flexible Spending Accounts (FSA) through which they can set aside money on a pre-tax basis for reimbursement of eligible health and/or dependent care expenses.
 The health care FSA has a minimum participation level of $300 and a maximum of $2,000/plan year.
 Dependent care accounts are capped at $5,000/plan year not to exceed $5,000/calendar year with no minimum participation level.

-Residents may be given a maximum of 10 paid holidays per year provided this does not conflict with RRC or Board eligibility requirements.
+Residents may be given a maximum of 10 paid holidays per year provided this does not conflict with Board eligibility requirements.
 Residents should refer to their program director for the program specific policy related to holiday pay.

 Our program offers residents additional employment benefits such as call rooms at our affiliated hospitals and access to university athletic and library facilities.